intel/QATzip/README.md

 * For 7z format, decompression only supports \*.7z archives compressed by qzip.
 * For 7z format, decompression only supports software.
 * For 7z format, the header compression is not supported.
-* For lz4(s) compression, QATzip supports 32KB history buffer.
+* For lz4(s) compression, QATzip only supports 32KB history buffer.
 * For zstd format compression, qzstd only supprots `hw_buffer_sz` which is less than 128KB.
 * Stream APIs do not support deflate_4B compression/decompression now.

 ## Installation Instructions